RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 The ``Connector`` class will not reside in the gate hierarchy.
 It will, however, use the gate hierarchy in that each connector will have two gates, one on either end (see :ref:`Figure 12 <fig_connector>`).
 This relationship is very important in object-oriented programming.
-It is called the **HAS-A Relationship**.
-Recall earlier that we used the phrase “IS-A Relationship” to say that a child class is related to a parent class, for example ``UnaryGate`` IS-A ``LogicGate``.
+It is called the **Has-a relationship**.
+Recall earlier that we used the phrase *Is-a relationship* to say that a child class is related to a parent class, for example ``UnaryGate`` Is-a ``LogicGate``.

 .. _fig_connector: